wbthomason/packer.nvim/README.md

 Plugins specified in `requires` are removed when no active plugins require them.

+**TODO**: explain that plugins can only be specified as a table once.

 #### Keybindings

 Plugins may be lazy-loaded on the use of keybindings/maps.
 Individual keybindings are specified either as a string (in which case they are treated as normal mode maps) or a table in the format `{mode, map}`.

 ### Performing plugin management operations

+**TODO**

+API here will be similar to what it was before with the only exception being the final argument to every command will be a callback which is called when the operation finishes.

 `packer` exposes the following functions for common plugin management operations.
 In all of the below, `plugins` is an optional table of plugin names; if not provided, the default is "all managed plugins":